 Find a freelancing website and use your writing skills!
 If you want to put your academic writing skills to the test, you can even work with one of the many writing services out there providing essay writer help to students.
 Many websites help freelancers find clients and host jobs in any field imaginable.
 A good way to get steady work, while also creating your own hours.

 7. Travel Writing

-Similar to blogging in some respects, this type of writing is trade all its own.
+Similar to blogging in some respects, this type of writing is a trade all its own.
 Travel writing is less concerned with documenting a person’s own experiences and more so describing the location that they traveled to.
 These are usually for magazines, brochures, or advertisements.